The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-To elucidate this problem, we now turn to a detailed analysis of $\rho(T)$ data for GeSb$_2$Te$_4$ from Fig.\ 3 of Ref.\ \onlinecite{Sie.etal.11}.
-We digitized the curves for the four lowest annealing temperatures, $T_{\rm ann} = 150$, 175, 200, and $225\ {\rm ^oC}$.
-They are redrawn in a $\sigma$ versus $T^{1/2}$ plot in our Fig.\ \ref{AA_fig}.
-This graph tests for the relation $\sigma(T) = a + b \, T^{1/2}$, the Altshuler-Aronov case of the augmented power law, Eq.\ (\ref{apl}).\cite{Alt.Aro.79} Corresponding regression lines, which are based on one decade of $T$ values, 5--50~K, are included in Fig.\ \ref{AA_fig}.
+To elucidate this problem, we now evaluate in detail $\rho(T)$ data for GeSb$_2$Te$_4$ from Figure 3 of Ref.\ \onlinecite{Sie.etal.11}.
+For this aim, we digitized the curves for the four lowest annealing temperatures, $T_{\rm ann} = 150$, 175, 200, and $225\ {\rm ^oC}$.
+They are redrawn in a $\sigma$ versus $T^{1/2}$ plot in our Figure \ref{AA_fig}.
+This graph tests for the relation $\sigma(T) = a + b \, T^{1/2}$, the Altshuler-Aronov case of the augmented power law, Eq.\ (\ref{apl}).\cite{Alt.Aro.79} Corresponding regression lines which incorporate all data points from one temperature decade, 5--50~K, are included in Figure \ref{AA_fig}.